Blood and Marrow Transplant

 The Nebraska Medical Center stem cell transplantation program has been ranked as one of the busiest adult and pediatric stem cell transplantation programs in the world.
 The program, which was established in 1983, has been recognized internationally for pioneering autologous transplantation using peripheral stem cells as an alternative rescue product; conducting ground-breaking transplant studies; and performing transplants in alternate settings other than traditional inpatient hospital units.

 The Nebraska Medical Center is the only hospital in the country with two physicians on the National Comprehensive Cancer Network's (NCCN) board of directors and the only National Cancer Center (NCI) designated cancer center in this region of the country.
-Patients receiving care at The Nebraska Medical Center receive both the clinical expertise of our academic and private practice physicians and have access to new procedures and technology through the work of researchers performing blood and marrow clinical trials at the University of Nebraska Medical Center.

 While the transplant procedures take place in the hospital, a patient can move to The Lied Transplant Center for recovery and to participate in cooperative care once they are ambulatory, or able to move around.
 Cooperative care is a revolutionary approach that allows patients and their care partners to play an active role in the treatment and recovery process following transplantation, cancer care and treatment of other illnesses.